MobyScript/mobyscript-dark/README.md

 # MobyScript Dark README

-## MobyScript Dark Theme

-Here’s a preview of the MobyScript Dark theme in action:
+Here’s a preview of theme in action:

 ![MobyScript Dark Theme in Action](./assets/mobyscript-dark-preview.gif)